digital-asset/canton/UNRELEASED.md

 Canton CANTON_VERSION has been released on RELEASE_DATE.
 You can download the Daml Open Source edition from the Daml Connect [Github Release Section](https://github.com/digital-asset/daml/releases/tag/vCANTON_VERSION).
 The Enterprise edition is available on [Artifactory](https://digitalasset.jfrog.io/artifactory/canton-enterprise/canton-enterprise-CANTON_VERSION.zip).
 Please also consult the [full documentation of this release](https://docs.daml.com/CANTON_VERSION/canton/about.html).

+## Until 2024-10-16 (Exclusive)

+- New config option `parameters.timeouts.processing.sequenced-event-processing-bound` allows to specify a timeout for processing sequenced events.
+When processing takes longer on a node, the node will log an error or crash (depending on the `exit-on-fatal-failures` parameter).
+- Fixed a crash recovery bug in unified sequencer, when it can miss events in the recovery process.
+Now it will start from the correct earlier block height in these situations.

 ## Until 2024-10-02 (Exclusive)

 - Removed party-level group addressing.